• Blog

 While the Hollywood Golden Age suggests prosperous times — and in some respects, they were — there were also looming shadows on the horizon.
 As the saying goes, All good things must come to an end.
 And as all narrative arcs foretell, for every rise, comes the inevitable fall.

-The eventual decline of the Hollywood Golden Age
+The eventual decline of the Golden Age of Hollywood

-Though the Golden Age in Hollywood may influence film for eternity, the rise itself couldn’t last forever.
+Though the Golden Era of Hollywood and its cinematography may influence film for eternity, the rise itself couldn’t last forever.
 Its decline officially began in 1948 due to various societal and economic changes.
 Below are three main contributing factors that led to the fall of Hollywood, the Golden Age.

 1. Birth of television